ipinfo/sample-database/IP to Country ASN/README.md

 ## Joined database of our free IP to Country and IP to ASN Database

+This database is part of our [free IP data downloads offering](https://ipinfo.io/products/free-ip-database).
+The database is updated daily, provides full accuracy, and includes both IPv4 and IPv6 information in one database download.
+This database is created by joining our IP to Country and IP to ASN database.
+The database join operation is optimized and standardized for IP queries.

 # Database Schema & Description

 *[data updated as of February, 2023]*